ADanilychevJr/FinalProj133/README.md

 **Foreign Aid Data** We pulled our data for foreign aid from the [Organisation for Economic Co-operation and Development](http://www.oecd.org/dac/stats/aid-at-a-glance.htm)

 **Economic Indicator Data** We pulled our economic indicator data from the [World Bank](http://databank.worldbank.org/data/home.aspx) using the WDI library.
+This includes data on GDP, Population, Population Growth, and Tax Revenue.
 You can learn more [here](https://github.com/vincentarelbundock/WDI)

 **Syrian Refugee Data** We pulled our data regarding Syrian Refugee admittance from [UNHCR](http://data.unhcr.org/syrianrefugees/asylum.php).
 We converted the data from pdf to csv and hosted it.